spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-product-feature-integration.md

 ---
 title: Marketplace Product feature integration
 last_updated: Dec 07, 2020
-summary: This document describes how to integrate the Marketplace Product feature into a Spryker project.
+summary: This document describes how to integrate the Marketplace Product Glue API feature into a Spryker project.
 ---

 ## Install feature core